httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 A server responding with a `413 (Content Too Large)` status code as a result of its upload limits SHOULD include the `Upload-Limit` header field in this response if possible.
 This might not be possible if intermediaries enforce content size restrictions.
 When a client receives a response with a `413 (Content Too Large)` status code during upload creation ({{upload-creation}}) or append ({{upload-appending}}), it SHOULD retry the request with a smaller size residing between `min-append-size` and `max-append-size`.
 If these limits are unknown at the time of receiving such a response, the client can attempt to discover them through an `OPTIONS` request.
 Retrying with the same request content size will likely yield the same error response.
 Cases where the request content size matches the `min-append-size` limit yet fails with a `413 (Content Too Large)` response might indicate a deployment mismatch that cannot be recovered from.

+### Retry {#retry}

+If the client unexpectedly received a non-successful response with the `Upload-Complete` header field value of false or missing when creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}), it can apply heristics described below to retry or resume the upload.

+- `409 (Conflict)` with the `Upload-Complete` header field value of false can be resumed with the correct offset.
+- `413 (Content Too Large)` can be resumed after applying appropriate limits.
+- `429 (Too Many Request)` can be retried after appropriate delays.
+- `5xx (Server Error)` status codes can be retried.

+The client should limit the number of retries it performs before considering the upload a failure.

 ## Upload Creation {#upload-creation}

 ### Client Behavior